MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-ModuleManifest.md

 ```

 ### -RootModule
-Specifies the primary or "root" file of the module.
+Specifies the primary or root file of the module.
-Enter the file name of a script (.ps1), a script module (.psm1), a module manifest(.psd1), an assembly (.dll), a cmdlet definition XML file (.cdxml), or a workflow (.xaml).
+Enter the file name of a script (.ps1), a script module (.psm1), a module manifest (.psd1), an assembly (.dll), a cmdlet definition XML file (.cdxml), or a workflow (.xaml).
 When the module is imported, the members that are exported from the root module file are imported into the caller's session state.

-If a module has a manifest file and no root file has been designated in the RootModule key, the manifest becomes the primary file for the module, and the module becomes a "manifest module" (ModuleType = Manifest).
+If a module has a manifest file and no root file has been designated in the RootModule key, the manifest becomes the primary file for the module, and the module becomes a manifest module (ModuleType = Manifest).

 To export members from .psm1 or .dll files in a module that has a manifest, the names of those files must be specified in the values of the RootModule or NestedModules keys in the manifest.
 Otherwise, their members are not exported.

-Note: In Windows PowerShell 2.0, this key was called "ModuleToProcess."
-You can use the "RootModule" parameter name or its "ModuleToProcess" alias.
+In Windows PowerShell 2.0, this key was called ModuleToProcess.
+You can use the RootModule parameter name or its ModuleToProcess alias.

 ```yaml
 Type: String